JamesN-dev/p5js-ascii/README.md

 A simple p5.js project that converts waveform animations to ASCII art.
 Still very much a work in progress.

 # Status
-Waveform animations working and being converted to ascii.
-They seem to only be using half the canvas.
-Currently workingon fixing position issues.
+Waveform animations working and being converted to ascii.Currently workingon fixing position issues.
 Full inputs work for waveforms 1 and 2. only wave distortion working for waveform 3.

 Pixel Sort only visible with a low pixel density configuration.
 Trying other sorting algorithms.
 If you want to see it now, reduce pixel density to 0.5 or lower.